ChristianLovetere/flipped-runes/README.md

 # flipped-runes
-A mod for The Binding of Isaac: Repentance that adds flipped versions of all 10 runes.
+A mod for The Binding of Isaac: Repentance(+) that adds flipped versions of all 10 runes.

 Hagalaz? - Fills all pits in the room